JBR90/kanban-board-claude-code/TICKETS.md

 - Tests confirm error states display correctly
 - Test coverage for task creation is >80%

-**Definition of Done:** All acceptance criteria are met and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all tests pass.

-### F6: Edit and Delete Task Functionality and Tests
+### F7: Edit and Delete Task Functionality and Tests
 **Assignee:** Joe
 **Description:** Implement and test functionality to edit and delete tasks
 **Deliverables:**